 If you have email providers blocking all Marketo emails, you could try branding your envelope_from headers in the emails.
 This would allow you to put your company's domain branding into the HELO/Hostname headers within an email, which will brand it more than just setting up a branding link under Admin > Email or by setting up DKIM/SPF.
 This will help represent the email as having come from your domain as opposed from a Marketo server.
 It's still sent from the same IP address, so if they're using the IP for identification, it may not help, so I can't guarantee results, but it could help here.

-We don't have any documentation specifically for this, but it's mentioned in Step 3 in this doc: Technical Tip - Set up DMARC in 5-Easy Steps
+We don't have any documentation specifically for this, but it's mentioned in Step 3 in this doc: Technical Tip - Set up DMARC Verified Domains in a Few Easy Steps

 Disclaimer: This is included with Dedicated IP's, but not all levels.
 Check with your Customer Account Manager to see if you have the correct type of Dedicated IP (Gold).